miniflux/website/content/features.md

 - Written in [Go (Golang)](https://golang.org/)
 - Compatible only with [Postgresql](https://www.postgresql.org/)
 - There is no dependency, only a **static binary**
+- All static files are bundled into the application binary using Golang embed package
+- Supports Systemd sd_notify protocol
 - Automatic HTTPS configuration with Let's Encrypt
 - Use your own <abbr title="Secure Sockets Layer">SSL</abbr> certificate
 - Supports [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) if TLS is configured